Oky-period-tracker/periodtracker/docs/deployment/deployment.md

 ## Deploy the CMS and API

+Go [here](./deployment_overview.md) for a visual overview of the deployment and architecture.

 1. Create a DigitalOcean account & Project

 In order to create an account you will need to provide a payment method.
 You can use a credit card or Paypal.
 You will not be charged until you create a droplet/cluster.